librenms/librenms/doc/Extensions/Weathermap.md

 ![Example Network Weather Map](/img/network-weather-map.PNG)

-### Adding your Network Weathermps to the Dashboards
+### Adding your Network Weathermaps to the Dashboards

 Once you have created your Network Weather Map you can add it to a dashboard page by doing the following.